Blogs > Health > How to Prevent Greasy Pillow Stains from Bald Heads

 How Often Should I Wash My Pillowcases if I Have a Bald Head?

-Once a week is a good baseline for washing your pillowcases, but if you sweat a lot and have oily skin, washing every few days may be a good idea to maintain a clean and hygienic sleeping environment.
+Once a week is a good baseline for washing your pillowcases, but if you sweat a lot and have an oily bald head, washing every few days may be a good idea to maintain a clean and hygienic sleeping environment.

 Related Articles